The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: Conclusions

 \section{Conclusions}

 We investigated the speed of evolution of open quantum systems with pure and mixed initial states.
-We considered CP-divisible and indivisible non-Markovian quantum channels and showed the dependence of quantum speed limit as a function of quantum memory, quantified as the deviation from temporal self-similarity of quantum dynamical maps, which provides a weaker concept of non-Markovianity than CP-indivisibility.
-We estimated both Mandelstamm-Tamm (MT) and Margolous-Levitin (ML) types bound based on various distance measures between the quantum states.
-In the case of CP-divisible (OUN), CP-indivisible (RTN) dephasing, and dissipative (NM-AD) channels, quantum speed limit time decreases as non-Markoviainity increases.
-These highlight the beneficial impact of memory on the dynamics of the system of interest, exemplified here by the quantum speed limit.
-Our results for the OUN channel provide an operational meaning to CP-divisible (non-)Markovianity.
+We considered CP-divisible and indivisible non-Markovian quantum channels, and showed the behavior of quantum speed limit as a function of quantum memory, quantified as the deviation from temporal self-similarity of quantum dynamical maps, which provides a weaker concept of non-Markovianity than CP-indivisibility.
+We estimated both Mandelstamm-Tamm (MT) and Margolous-Levitin (ML) types bound based on various distance measures between the quantum states viz; relative purity, Bures angle and quantum Fisher information.
+In the case of CP-divisible (OUN), CP-indivisible (RTN) dephasing, and dissipative (NM-AD) channels, for the initial states considered, quantum speed limit time decreases as non-Markovianity increases.
+Hence, quantum memory can enhance the speed of evolution between the quantum states.
+This is true for both pure and mixed initial states considered, and this need not be true for all initial states, for example see ~\cite{paulson2022quantum}.
+These outcomes highlight the beneficial impact of memory on the dynamics of the system of interest, exemplified here by the quantum speed limit.
+Our results for the OUN channel demonstrated the enhancement of the speed of quantum evolution in the presence of quantum memory for a wider class of channels than indicated by the CP-indivisibility criterion.